 Charla Huber Indigenous Communications Ltd. is an Indigenous owned and Indigenous led organization.

-Charla Huber is an Indigenous profession who has walked in two world her ensure life.
+Charla Huber is an Indigenous professional who has walked in two world her entire life.
 Charla has an incredible ability to building relationships between Indigenous and non-Indigenous communities with the goal of ensuring outcomes are mutually beneficial for all parties involved.

 Charla has connected with more than 100 Indigenous communities across Canada, most within British Columbia.
 Charla has assisted large corporations, government ministries, non-profits and local businesses with Indigenous relations and communications projects